anartovich/streams-open-docs/content/en/docs/quickstart.md

 * Read [Understand Streams concepts](/docs/concepts).
 * [Install Streams](/docs/install) in your kubernetes cluster.

-## Objectives

-Learn how to create your first Event-Driven API with Streams.

-* Create a topic
-* Publish payloads to the topic
-* Subscribe to the topic

 ## Create a topic

 Topics are a central concepts in Streams and represents a feed of messages.
-Each topic must be associated with one [publisher](../publishers/) in charge of publishing payloads to be consumed by subscribers.
+For a topic to be consumed by subscribers, it must first be associated with one [publisher](/docs/publishers/) in charge of publishing payloads.

-To start, we will create a topic associated with a [HTTP Poller publisher](../publishers/publisher-http-poller) which will be responsible for polling a target URL and automatically publishing the content retrieved at the given polling period.
+In this example, we create a topic associated with a [HTTP Poller publisher](/docs/publishers/publisher-http-poller), which is responsible for polling a target URL and automatically publishing the content retrieved at the given polling period.

-To do so, perform a request `POST /streams/hub/api/v1/topics` endpoint with following body:
+To create the topic, perform a request `POST /streams/hub/api/v1/topics` endpoint with following body:

 ```json
 {